-The guide is intended to the familiarize dealers with the regulations and is hyperlink enabled at http://fcaa.gov.sk.ca/cpd-vd.
+The guide is intended to the familiarize dealers with the regulations and is hyperlink enabled at Financial and Consumer Affairs Authority of Saskatchewan (gov.sk.ca).
 Check periodically for updates.

 Disclaimer - these guidelines summarize the position of the Director of Consumer Protection and Business Practices on the issues raised herein and does not constitute legal, business or other advice and should not be relied on as such.
 The relevant sections of The Consumer Protection and Business Practices Act and its associated regulations should always be consulted for any legal interpretation or application.
 Readers should consult with legal counsel for the legal interpretation or application of The Consumer Protection and Business Practices Act and its associated regulations.